-Since there are only a few ingredients try to use the best quality ones you can find.
-I will walk you through the steps below on how to make these easy bite sized puff pastry treats.
+Since there are only a few ingredients, try to use the best quality ones you can find.
+I will walk you through the steps below on how to make these easy bite-sized puff pastry appetizers.

 - Puff pastry (thawed in the refrigerator)